Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ohio State and its opponents have gone over the current 60-point total in all six games this season.
+- Ohio State has combined with its opponents to score more than 60 points in all six games this season.

-- So far this season, 50% of Indiana's games (3/6) have had more combined points than Saturday's over/under of 60.
+- Indiana's games have gone over 60 points in three of six chances this season.

-- The two teams combine to score 70.8 points per game, 10.8 more than the over/under in this contest.
+- The two teams combine to average 70.8 points per game, 10.8 more than the over/under in this contest.

 - These two squads combine to surrender 47.3 points per game, 12.7 fewer than this contest's over/under.